DHL Express opens new facility at Bangalore airport, plans to invest EUR 22 mn in 10 yrs | Business

 - India

-Spread over in 12,000 sq ft of space, and four times larger than the previous one, the facility can handle over 90,000 tonnes of shipment per year when operating at full capacity, the company said.
-The additional capacity at the expanded Bengaluru Gateway enables DHL Express to offer 12 to 24 hours faster connection and delivery of imported goods across India, and reduce daily cut-off time for shipment pick-up by up to 60 minutes, it said.
-Using 11 DHL-operated intercontinental freighters, 30 international commercial airlines and 70 domestic flights on a weekly basis, the Bengaluru Gateway at present connects both South and West India to over 220 countries and territories through DHL's unrivalled global network.
+Spread over in 1,12,000 sq ft of space, and four times larger than the previous one, the facility can handle over 90,000 tonnes of shipment per year when operating at full capacity, the company said.
+The additional capacity at the expanded Bengaluru Gateway enables DHL Express to offer 12 to 24 hours faster connection and delivery of imported goods across India, and reduce the daily cut-off time for shipment pick-up by up to 60 minutes, it said.
+Using 11 DHL-operated intercontinental freighters, 30 international commercial airlines, and 70 domestic flights on a weekly basis, the Bengaluru Gateway at present connects both South and West India to over 220 countries and territories through DHL's unrivaled global network.

-The Gateway's primary export trade lanes are North America and Europe while Asia Pacific and Europe are the key import trade lanes for Bengaluru.
-“As one of the world's fastest growing economies, India remains a critical node of the global DHL network.
-The Bengaluru Gateway is part of our EUR 750 million investment to bolster our infrastructure in Asia Pacific and enhance connectivity for countries and businesses,'' said Ken Lee, CEO, DHL Express Asia Pacific.
+The Gateway's primary export trade lanes are North America and Europe while the Asia Pacific and Europe are the key import trade lanes for Bengaluru.
+"As one of the world's fastest-growing economies, India remains a critical node of the global DHL network.
+The Bengaluru Gateway is part of our EUR 750 million investment to bolster our infrastructure in the Asia Pacific and enhance connectivity for countries and businesses,'' said Ken Lee, CEO, DHL Express Asia Pacific.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)